-Horticulture Unlimited is honored to have been chosen as the recipients of several Excellence in Landscaping awards by the Arizona Landscape Contractors’ Association.
-The association awards program is one of the most prestigious and successful state landscaping awards competitions.
-The annual awards program reflects the industry’s commitment to excellence in landscaping in Arizona.
-Horticulture Unlimited […]Read More+
+2018 Excellence in Landscaping Awards from ALCA The Arizona Landscape Contractors’ Association awards program is one of the most prestigious and successful state landscaping award competitions.
+The annual awards program reflects the industry’s commitment to excellence in landscaping Arizona.
+Horticulture Unlimited has been presented with multiple awards from the ALCA for excellence in designing, installing […]Read More+

 Although Tucson homeowners don’t have to worry about the impact of below-freezing temperatures as much as people in some other parts of the country, even the desert can get cold, and when winter weather arrives, plants can be at risk.
 The good news is that there are many things you can do to ensure that […]Read More+

 Landscape design presents unique challenges.
 After all, when you design a room, the pieces stay static, but in landscaping, the elements of the design are constantly changing.
 Plants grow, environmental conditions shift, and the living, breathing canvas is constantly in flux.
 To account for these changes and ensure that a landscape design stays as aesthetically […]Read More+

 A problem with your irrigation system can be a disaster for your landscaping.
 Irrigation issues can also drive up your water bill and lead to a significant amount of water waste.
 Fortunately, by paying attention to the symptoms, you can identify problems early so that they don’t persist for an extended period of time, causing […]Read More+